-All the details about one of my favorite paint colors, Farrow & Ball White Tie.
+Get all the details about one of my favorite cream paint colors, Farrow & Ball White Tie.

 With each Instagram post I receive questions about our paint colors.
 I don’t take selecting paint colors lightly.
 In fact, I slightly panic over them.
 Okay, completely panic over them.
 But you don’t need to.
 I have you covered!